 About Roy Andersson

 Roy Andersson has only completed six feature films.
 The first one was released in 1970 and was an immediate success.
-Influenced by directors such as Milos Forman and Jan Nemec, A Swedish love story (En Kärlekshistoria) seemed to charm everyone with “the youngest love couple in the world” as the ads said.
-At the same time, it was an incisive look at the parent generation at the time.
+Influenced by directors such as Milos Forman and Jan Nemec, A Swedish love story (En Kärlekshistoria) seemed to charm everyone with “the youngest love couple in the world”, as the ads said.
+At the same time, it was an incisive look at the parent generation of that era.

-If that one was a hit, his second film Giliap (1975) certainly was not.
-A troubled production went way over budget, and when it was finally released, it was butchered by the critics, with the exception of some in France and Denmark.
+If that one was a hit, his second film Giliap (1975), certainly was not.
+A troubled production went way over budget, and when it was finally released, it was butchered by the critics, except for some in France and Denmark.
 With a perpetually slow-moving camera, this is still my favourite of Andersson’s films.

 Time for commercials

-After the debacle of Giliap, Andersson started focusing on making commercials.
-Many of them were quite famous, at the time in Sweden.
+After the debacle of Giliap, Roy Andersson started focusing on making commercials.
+Many of them were quite famous at the time in Sweden.

 Ten directors were supposed to make a nine-minute film each year of the decade, which was supposed to end up as a 90-minute film.
 The budget was limited.
 Roy Andersson was the first director, and his project rapidly exceeded both the length and the budget.
 It ended up as a 15-minutes film.
 Here we can find most of the components that would shape his future films: the non-moving camera, the drab colours and the pale faces of the characters.
 In many ways, World of glory can be seen as his purest film in that style.